 From making sherry trifle to watching the Top of the Pops Christmas special hosted by Peter Powell, on this page I'm going rekindle some fond (and no so fond) memories of Christmas past.
-So grab yourself a handful of cheese footballs, relax (don't do it) and enjoy a glass of cherry coke while I take you right back...
+So grab yourself a handful of cheese footballs, relax (don't do it) and enjoy your Piña Colada, while I take you right back...

 By the way, don't miss the Woolworth's Christmas advert in the video above which is from 1983.
 It's packed with long-forgotten products and TV stars of the day - see how many you can remember.

 80s Christmas Decorations

 Although there are some festive traditions that still remain today, Christmas was a very different experience for many of us during the 1980s.
 Most people now seem to put up their Christmas decorations a month in advance.
 However, back in the 80s, I'm pretty sure that it wasn't until a few days before Christmas day that many people made a start.
 Indeed, I remember my parents surprising me with a brightly lit Christmas tree on Christmas Day itself.

 As we moved from the 70s and into the 80s, the popularity of paper decorations was in decline as more modern, shiny foil decorations became more fashionable.
 Do you remember those frosted baubles which were made of glass?
 They were adorned with bands of different colours (There was a lot of green and red, although I remember some being pink!) and patterns featuring Christmas flora and fauna such as mistletoe and holly.
 Hardly a day passed during the festive period without, at least, one bauble crashing onto the floor and shattering into tiny pieces.
 I sometimes wonder why we always used to put the tree up in the hall which had a hard, wooden floor!

 The 80s Christmas Tree